India sets global record for daily coronavirus deaths

-NEW DELHI (AP) — India recorded the pandemic’s highest single-day death toll in the world on Wednesday, as coronavirus infections continued to spread through its vast rural areas with weak health systems.
+NEW DELHI (AP) — India on Wednesday reported more coronavirus deaths in a single day than any other country at any time during the pandemic, while infections continued to spread through vast rural areas with weak health systems.

-The Health Ministry reported 4,529 deaths in the past 24 hours, driving India’s confirmed fatalities to 283,248.
-It also reported 267,334 new infections, as daily cases dropped below 300,000 for the third consecutive day.
+The Health Ministry reported a record 4,529 deaths in the past 24 hours, driving India’s confirmed fatalities to 283,248.
+It also reported 267,334 new infections, as daily cases remained below 300,000 for the third consecutive day.
 The numbers are almost certainly undercounts.

 The previous record for most daily deaths from the coronavirus was set on Jan.
 12 in the United States, when 4,475 people died, according to data from Johns Hopkins University.

-With over 25 million cases, India’s confirmed infections are the second highest after the U.S.
+With over 25 million cases since the pandemic began, India’s confirmed infections are second only to the U.S.

-Experts say the country’s new cases, which had been rising steeply, may finally be flattening, although at a high plateau with about 340,000 confirmed daily cases last week.
+Experts say new infections in India, which had been rising steeply, may finally be slowing.
 But deaths have continued to rise and hospitals are still crowded with patients.
 Over the last month, India’s COVID-19 fatalities have jumped six-fold.

 While megacities such as Mumbai and New Delhi have seen signs of improvement in recent days, there is concern that the virus is spreading through the vast countryside where a majority of the people live and where health care and testing are limited.

-The situation is particularly alarming in Uttar Pradesh, India’s most populous state with 200 million people, where a court Monday said citizens have been left “at God’s mercy.”
-Even though new cases have been declining over the past week, the state continues to have more than 136,000 confirmed active infections.
+The situation is particularly alarming in Uttar Pradesh, India’s most-populous state with 200 million people, where a court Monday said citizens have been left “at God’s mercy.”
+Even though new cases have been declining over the past week, the state has more than 136,000 confirmed active infections.

-Government officials are racing to limit the virus’s spread in the state’s villages.
+Government officials are racing to limit the spread of the virus in the state’s villages.
 Teams have reached nearly 90,000 villages and the virus has been detected in about 21,000 of them, the Press Trust of India news agency cited senior health official Amit Mohan Prasad as saying.

 Health experts say the true extent of the virus is hard to gauge, in part because of weak data, and that the government response has come too late.